ddman1101/dssdtm.github.io/README.md

   - Four 6‑audio sets per example: Target, Prediction—ADTOF, Prediction—LarsNet, Prediction—MSG‑LD (+OB & TB).
   - Each set includes Mixture + the five stems above.

-All audio files and images are under `assets/` (see `assets/audio/` for clips).
-Replace the placeholder files with your own to customize the page.

 ### Data note
 The drum sounds in our examples are rendered from one-shot samples extracted from the StemGMD dataset.